digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

     style H fill:#d199f1,stroke:#000,stroke-width:1px,color:#000
 ```

-## 1. Introduction: What is a Python Package?
+## 1. Introduction: What is a Python package?

-A Python **package** is a standardized way to bundle and distribute reusable code so that others (or your future self) can easily install and use it with a simple `pip install` command.
+A Python **package** is a standardized way to bundle and distribute reusable code so that others (or your future self) can easily install and use it with a simple `pip install ...` command.

 In this module, you will learn the fundamentals by building a complete, working package from scratch.
 Our goal is to demystify the process and understand the **why** behind each step.
-We will build a simple but practical utility package that standardizes journal names in bibliographic data, which is a core task in literature review tools like `Colrev`.
-This will give you the foundational skills needed to later build your own `Colrev` plugins.
+We will build a simple but practical utility package that standardizes journal names in bibliographic data, which is a core task in literature review tools like `colrev`.
+In the last part, we will learn how to make the new package available as a plugin to `colrev`.

 ## 1b.
-Prerequisites: Setting Up Your Tools
+Prerequisites: Setting up your tools

 Before we begin, we need to ensure you have the necessary command-line tools.
 These do not come with Python and must be installed separately.